-The strong support for the first rebel incursion by Liberia and its allies, Burkina Faso and Libya, in some ways transformed the conflict to a geopolitical power play.
-Nigeria through the Economic Community of West African States - Monitoring Group (ECOMOG) became the protector and guarantor of the West African region, pitted against Libya's surreptitious support for the rebels (Special Court of Sierra Leone Trial Transcripts 2009).
+The strong support for the first rebel incursion by Liberia and its allies, Burkina Faso and Libya, in some ways transformed the conflict into a geopolitical power play.
+Nigeria through the Economic Community of West African States Monitoring Group (ECOMOG) became the protector and guarantor of the West African region, pitted against Libya's surreptitious support for the rebels (Special Court of Sierra Leone Trial Transcripts 2009).
 This undermined the stature and legitimacy of the Government.

 The British military intervention towards the end of the conflict, on the other hand, gave the recognised Government the ability to legitimise its leadership after the conflict.
-This was enhanced by Britain's later development support in influencing, if not directing the post-conflict path for recovery and long-term development.
+This was enhanced by Britain's later development support in influencing, if not directing, the post-conflict path for recovery and long-term development.
 The focus was on the reconstruction of key institutions such as the security apparatus, including the police, army and judiciary.

-The Lome peace agreement signed in 1999 formalised the end of hostilities, prioritising the short-term imperative of keeping the guns silent, rather than more systemic and fundamental causes underlying the country's conflict and fragility.
+The Lomé peace agreement signed in 1999 formalised the end of hostilities, prioritising the short-term imperative of keeping the guns silent, rather than more systemic and fundamental causes underlying the country's conflict and fragility.
 Only two Articles addressed more than the short-term requirements to ensure there was no return to hostilities: Article VII spoke to the strategic minerals gold and diamonds, and Art XXVIII addressing economy issues.
 The latter contains only two paragraphs couched in terms of reconstruction and rehabilitation of the economy.

 The provisions relating to disarmament, demobilisation and reconstruction were meant to end the security dimension of fragility in both the short and long-term.
-These provisions were more robust for this dimension than in any of the other four areas of fragility: Capacities, legitimacy, resilience and the private sector.
+These provisions were more robust for this dimension than in any of the other four areas of fragility: capacities, legitimacy, resilience and the private sector.
+The army and police were re-trained and armed to meet the objectives of a professional force that performs the role as part guarantor of state institutions as well as assure collective and individual security.